frediff/Prod-Dev/README.md

 stick expand).
 Thus the mower has a compact design with amazing expandability.
 The handle can also be titlted by the user depending on his/her choice.

+> <b><ins>Wheels</ins>:</b> The wheels have small inward concave depressions along their circumference.
+This is specifically designed to make motion on a rough ground smooth by circumventing solid objects that come in the path of the wheel.
+This is done by accomodating the undulation in the terrain in the space that these wheel-depression create with the ground

 ### Some screenshots taken from FreeCAD

 <img src="view1.png" width=675>